docbull/docbull/README.md

 # 🌒  🌓  🌔  🌕  🌖  🌗  🌘
 ### 🐈‍⬛ Hi there!
 Welcome to my repositories.
-Feel free to look around what I uploaded projects.
+Feel free to look around what I did.

 ### 🌟 Research Interests